glenwinters/advent-of-code-2019/README.md

 Each solution function starts by calling `getInput`, a helper function that reads the local puzzle input and returns an array of lines.

+### Start a new day

+Generate the skeleton code for a new day with `npx hygen day new`.